KLAcceX/jQuesty/README.md

 # jQuesty

-jQuesty's a game developed with pure js and jQuery! :D
+jQuesty's a game developed with jQuery! :D